JoelSatkas/react-api/README.md

 * Redux and state management
 * Service workers, offline mode and local storage.
 * More advanced features such as search, larger images or zoom, fast image selection, etc.
+* Better testing practices.
+Explore snapshot testing, coverage testing.
+* Using component repositories such as Bit or Storybook.

 ### Technologies and Libraries used: